-Independence and quality are essential to Deloitte’s objectivity, integrity, impartiality, responsibility to the investing public, and ability to retain and attract clients.
+Independence and quality are essential to Deloitte’s objectivity, integrity, impartiality, responsibility to the investing public, and ability to attract and retain clients.
 Standards for independence are shaped by legislation, regulations, professional requirements and public expectations.
-Maintaining independence in fact and appearance, therefore, is a matter of compliance with rules and regulations.
+Maintaining independence in fact and appearance is a professional obligation to which all Deloitte professionals adhere.

 Protecting the public interest

 All Deloitte people are required to follow the independence policies and procedures, which address professional and regulatory requirements related to the provision of services, business relationships, employment relationships and financial interests.

 Each member firm has a director of independence who is responsible for overseeing independence matters, including the design, implementation, operation and monitoring of independence quality controls.
 On an annual basis, all member firms report to Deloitte Global that they have conducted procedures for determining that their member firm and professionals are in compliance with Deloitte Global’s independence policies.
 Deloitte Global performs ongoing monitoring activities of member firms, enabling continuous enhancements to global policies, quality controls, tools and practice-support activities.

 Deloitte faces dynamic regulatory environments in which national rulemaking often has broad-reaching global implications.
 Deloitte Global provides Deloitte professionals worldwide with information and guidance on independence issues, as well as enabling technologies to raise awareness and help them comply with rapidly changing and increasingly complex requirements.
 Deloitte Global and member firm leadership reinforce the importance of compliance with independence and related quality control standards, thereby setting the appropriate tone at the top and instilling its importance into the professional values and culture of Deloitte.
 Deloitte Global Independence leaders continually engage external professional bodies and regulators to advance the development of independence requirements around the world.